thykka/nicetab/README.md

   1. type or paste the address, press enter
   1. type a name for the link
   1. press enter to save the custom link
+  - to cancel, press ESC while input box is focused

-- Remove custom links by clicking the × beside it.
+- Remove custom links by first hovering one, then clicking the × beside it.